GC

 Monitor CI with Webhooks

-Custom webhook hook turns CI failure payloads into agent prompts.
+Custom webhook mapping turns CI failure payloads into agent prompts.
 Verified with curl, then wired to GitHub Actions.

 What you will build

-This recipe connects a CI pipeline to the runtime through a custom webhook hook.
-When a build fails, the CI system POSTs a JSON payload to the runtime; the hook renders a Mustache template against the payload, launches a session with the review skill active, and the agent investigates.
+This recipe connects a CI pipeline to the bot through a custom webhook mapping.
+When a build fails, the CI system POSTs a JSON payload to /api/hooks/ci-failure; the mapping renders the payload into a prompt with {field.path} placeholders, runs a full agent turn on it, and returns a run ID so the caller can follow up later.

-You should already understand the webhook lifecycle and delivery states from Webhooks.
+You should already understand the endpoints, tokens, and the {field.path} placeholder rules from Webhooks.
 This recipe does not re-explain them.

 Prerequisites